kbrown01/Vizio_DirecTV/README.md

     - tvs
 ```

-Essentially, this creates a sensor (sensor.vizio_tvs) whose date is just a timestamp and has an attribute that contains all the information about the TVs that is in that JSON file.
+Essentially, this creates a sensor (sensor.vizio_tvs) whose state is just a timestamp and has an attribute that contains all the information about the TVs that is in that JSON file.
 You can put that JSON where you like but I keep mine by in a directory knowing what they do.
 I have many such things for iBBQ thermometers and other devices.
 This allows me to simply edit the JSON to add/change information and reload it.
 If I looked in developer tools I would see this:

 ![sensor_vizio_tv.png](sensor_vizio_tv.png)